Women’s birth experiences have changed a lot throughout the 20th Century and into the 21st Century.

 At the beginning of the 20th century, less than 5% of women gave birth in the hospital.

 Before the creation of the National Health Service in the UK after World War II, in 1948, babies were still commonly born at home or sometimes in nursing homes attended by midwives.

-In the 1950s hospital births became increasing the norm.
-Women labored without a birth partner, Dads were not present at the birth.
+In the 1950s, hospital births became increasingly the norm.
+Women laboured without a birth partner, Dads were not present at the birth.
 There was an increasing ‘medicalization’ of birth with the care of the pregnant woman and labouring women being increasingly managed by obstetricians.

 Assisted birth with forceps delivery was more common and an episiotomy was often routine.
 Induction of birth was sometimes arranged to make sure that a woman would have her labour when her obstetrician was going to be working in the hospital!

 In the 1970s, Dads were increasingly encouraged to be present at the birth and to take part in antenatal classes.

 However, even as recently as the 1970s and 1980s in the UK women were routinely given enemas and shaved before birth.